curl/everything-curl/cmdline-options.md

     $ curl -vL http://example.com

-The command line parser in curl always parses the entire line and you can put the options anywhere you like; they can also appear after the URL:
+The command-line parser in curl always parses the entire line and you can put the options anywhere you like; they can also appear after the URL:

     $ curl http://example.com -Lv